DroidMTPM/jquery-typedText/README.md

     <script type="text/javascript">
       $(document).ready(function() {
         /**
-         * The plugin takes 1 to 3 arguments; If only one argument is supplied it must be
+         * The plugin takes 0 to 3 arguments; If only one argument is supplied it must be
+         * a string; if no arguments are supplied the plugin will attempt to get the
-         * a string.
-Or you could choose to customize the plugin's effect even further by
+         * text from within the selector element.
+Or you could choose to customize the
-         * also using either or both of the other possible parameters.
+         * plugin's effect even further by also using either or both of
+         * the other possible parameters.
          *
          * @param [string] - The text to animate the plugin should animate.
          * @param [int] - The amount of milliseconds between each letter being displayed.
 [OPTIONAL]